 If the vehicle is towed with all four wheels on the ground, the drivetrain components could be damaged.
 The repairs would not be covered by the vehicle warranty.
 Do not tow the vehicle with all four wheels on the ground.
 The vehicle was not designed to be towed with all four wheels on the ground.
-If a rear-wheel-drive vehicle must be towed, a dolly or a trailer should be used.
-If an all-wheel-drive vehicle must be towed, a trailer should be used.
-See "Dolly Towing" following for more information.
+If the vehicle must be towed, a dolly should be used.
+See the following information on dolly towing.